InfinitePay MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns saved bank connections with specific fields (connector_id, item_id, bank name, add_connection_url).
-This distinguishes it from other list tools like openfinance_list_accounts.
+The description clearly states it returns saved bank connections, listing specific fields (connector_id, item_id, bank name, add_connection_url).
+The verb 'Returns' is specific, and it distinguishes from sibling tools like openfinance_list_accounts or connect.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.